1594 words

 Before we start, make sure you:

-Let’s say we have a Node.js project.
-Our goal is simple: whenever a developer pushes code or opens a pull request, we want Snyk to scan for security issues automatically.
+Say we have a Node.js project.
+The goal is straightforward.
+A developer pushes code or opens a pull request, and Snyk scans for security issues on its own.

 name: Snyk Security Scan